ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 * Gon&#231;alo Tabuada, "Higher K-theory via universal invariants" [arXiv](http://arxiv.org/abs/0706.2420).

+An introduction to some of the theory of pointed and stable derivators, in English, can be found in the paper:

+* [[Denis-Charles Cisinski]] and Amnon Neeman, "Additivity for derivator K-theory", [MR](http://www.ams.org/mathscinet-getitem?mr=2382732)

-An informal discussion of derivators as a 2-categorical too for studying $(\infty,1)$-categories is at
+An brief informal discussion of derivators as a 2-categorical tool for studying $(\infty,1)$-categories is contained in

 * [[Mike Shulman]], _Squeezing Higher Categories out of Lower Categories_ ([blog](http://golem.ph.utexas.edu/category/2010/05/squeezing_higher_categories_ou.html))